where to travel in october barbados

 Average temperature in October: 28°C

 The birthplace of global superstar Rihanna and cricket legend Sir Garfield Sobers, Barbados has not only cemented itself as a country for nurturing up-and-coming talent, but also as a glamorous holiday destination.
 And with speedy flights that can get you to the destination in under nine hours from Gatwick, basking in the Caribbean sun this October has never been more appealing.
 The capital of Bridgetown is famous for its British colonial architecture, 17th-century garrison, Jewish history and horse racing course, but venture beyond the city to discover more than 80 pristine white sand beaches – Mullins Beach, Pebbles Beach, Soup Bowl and Silver Sands are must-sees.
-And, naturally, as Barbados is the birthplace of rum, it would be rude not to sample a dram or two – but we’ll leave bar recommendations in the hands of the locals…
+Naturally, as Barbados is the birthplace of rum, it would be rude not to sample a dram or two – but we’ll leave bar recommendations in the hands of the locals…

 Where to stay: Coral Reef Club